Some past productions.

 Rose, you are a wonder.

-produced by Leonard Nimoy
+photos by Leonard Nimoy

 This production was my introduction to Theatre 40 in Beverly Hills.
 By far the most challenging and difficult project in which I have ever invested my energies.
 You have to generate all of your own cues!
 You are the only one at rehearsal.
-You exhaust yourself.
-This production had only a four-performance run.

 Pretty costume, don’t you think?